Shinzui Bodywork International Institute

 Basic and complete Shiatsu training program to become a professional Shiatsu practitioner.
 We are a recognized institution and follow the standards of the Belgian and European Shiatsu Federations.

 From an early age, I have been fascinated by Eastern culture, lifestyles and bodywork.
-After suffering health issues in my youth, I began studying yoga in my teens and first travelled through Asia in my twenties.
-There I encountered Shiatsu and other forms of eastern manual therapy.
+After suffering health issues in my youth, I began studying yoga in my teens and first travelled through Asia in my twenties where I came in contact with Shiatsu.

 Fascinated by the positive effects on my health and my overall well-being, I started to study both Western and Eastern approaches to bodywork.

 With 30 years of clinical, and teaching practice and continued study I developed my own approach to manual therapy: the Shinzui Bodywork Method.

 My home is in Fukuoka in southern Japan, it is where I give treatments in my practice that I share with my wife Hiroko.
 It is also in Fukuoka that we have our school and that we welcome students from Japan and abroad.

 We love to share our lifelong passion for bodywork both in our treatments and courses.

 I trained for three years at the International Shiatsu School in Belgium and Switzerland and for another four years at the Du Mai School, where I was also trained to become a teacher.
 Later I further studied at the Iokai School in Tokyo.
 For many years I returned to Japan on a regular basis, studying with experienced practitioners and teachers to nourish and deepen my practice, before relocating permanently to Japan.

 As a recognised Shiatsu teacher I was during 12 years the director of a Shiatsu school in Sweden, and since 2006 I am the director of the Shinzui Shiatsu School in Belgium, also travelling extensively to teach at Shiatsu training centers internationally.